vedprakash1985/RecommendationEngine/README.md

     ```

 ## Output
-The following files will be saved.
+The following files will be saved to disk, based on the parameters in the configuration file.
+These output will answer the questions mentined in the outline.

 1. `data\output\recom_venues.csv`
-    1. For the top users with most checkins, this is the basket of venues based on user-user similarity.
+    1. For the top users with most checkins, this is the basket of recommended venues based on user-user similarity via cosine similarity.
     2. Columns are `user_id` and `venue_id` of the places recommended.

 1. `data/output/recom_social_venues.csv`